Capitol Hill. Photo: Rachael Jones/Visit Seattle

 Museum of Flight

 From the Wright brothers to outer space, the wonder of flight comes alive at one of the world’s largest air and space museums.
-With more than 175 historic air- and spacecraft on display, interactive exhibits and activities for the whole family, The Museum of Flight offers an exciting experience for the aviation enthusiast and general visitor alike.
-Museum exhibits include a retired British Airways Concorde jetliner, Air Force One, NASA Space Shuttle Trainer and the new Boeing 787 Dreamliner.
+With more than 175 historic air and spacecrafts on display, interactive exhibits, and activities for the whole family, the Museum of Flight offers an exciting experience for the aviation enthusiast and general visitor alike.
+Museum exhibits include a retired British Airways Concorde jetliner, Air Force One, NASA Space Shuttle Trainer, and the Boeing 787 Dreamliner.
+The Museum of Flight’s Aviation Pavilion, an open-air structure that extends the length of two football fields, displays more than 20 commercial and military airplanes that museum visitors can explore.

 Museum of Flight